 Where it lags

-JobTread is a real competitor for production-style residential builders and remodelers who want Buildertrend-shaped features at lower entry pricing.
-Closer to Buildertrend than to Workhand in workflow philosophy.
+JobTread is a real competitor for production-style residential builders and remodelers who want Buildertrend-shaped features at slightly lower entry pricing.
+Closer to Buildertrend than to Workhand in workflow philosophy, which is why the 15-Person Ceiling applies here too.

 Option 3: Contractor Foreman ($49 to $332/mo across five tiers)